-When I came out to check on things, I realized that all 7 tables had been set incorrectly, with the silverware, cups, and napkins placed in the wrong spots.
+When I came out to check on things, I realized that the place settings at all 7 tables had been set incorrectly, with the silverware, cups, and napkins placed in the wrong spots.

-Plus, since I learned early on in life how to correctly set the table, it is terribly grating to look at a place setting that’s wrong.
+Plus, since I learned early on in life the proper table setting, it is terribly grating to look at a place setting that’s wrong.

 Then your children will never have someone following behind them rearranging their table-setting job.